 In block-based programming languages such as Scratch, there are three loops: repeat loop, forever loop and repeat until loop.
 The “repeat” loop executes the blocks inside the loop a certain number of times.
 The “repeat until” loop executes the blocks inside a loop until a condition is satisfied.
 Finally, the “forever” loop executes the blocks inside the loop in order forever.

 Kids learn programming concepts like loops, sequence, algorithms, and many more when they learn with Codingal!
 We provide a personalized coding journey for every child with an unparalleled pedagogy through coding classes for kids.

 Codingal’s curriculum is built on BIDE, STEAM, and Bloom’s taxonomy model for enhancing cognitive, logical, sensory, and computational skills of children.
 With our full range of coding courses, there’s something for kids of every age!

-Book a free one-on-one trial class and start learning cool coding concepts today.
+Book a free trial class and start learning cool coding concepts today.